 Ninety percent of long-distance hikers like to snap pictures of all their food or tell you everything they have eaten, and I don’t want to be left out, so I’ll join the herd and contribute.

 I had the Brisket Burger, Onion Rings, A Dozen Chicken Wings, and something I can’t remember for dessert.
 As I rolled out of Buffalo Bills, I was planning my walk for supplies and checking my phone to ensure the walk passed several more food establishments.
 Priorities…

 Cricket and Puff headed off to run errands in one direction while I headed out to find groceries and medicine.
 Our hotel was in a good location with stores and restaurants close by, and the grocery store and pharmacy were only about a half mile away.

 About a quarter mile from the grocery store, I swung into a Chinese restaurant to grab some more food.
 I was not really hungry, but a mile walk was enough to keep my jacked-up metabolism burning, and I knew it would not be long before I was ready to eat again.

 Once back in my room, I inhaled the pint of Talenti ice cream I had purchased and then downed a couple of Nyquil before crashing for the rest of the afternoon and night.
-I woke up around midnight, ate the now cold Chinese food, and laid on the bed with a raging headache as I tested breathing out of my nose.
+I woke up around midnight, ate the now-cold Chinese food, and lay on the bed with a raging headache as I tested breathing out of my nose.
 Nose breathing was a big old failure, and whining in frustration, I downed a couple more Nyquil and passed out again.

-As I drifted off to sleep, I thought about taking tomorrow off but dismissed the idea.
+I drifted to sleep and thought about taking tomorrow off but dismissed the idea.
 Sitting still while colds ran their course was always miserable.
 If I kept hiking and let colds work themselves out, they seemed to end much more quickly.
-I’m not a Doctor, but I like to think that my metabolism and immune system function much more efficiently when the machine (my body) works hard.
+I’m not a Doctor, but I think my metabolism and immune system function much more efficiently when the machine (my body) works hard.